nikitavoloboev/data/README.md

 If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals in a lot of detail.

-## Using the wiki well

-You can quickly search the contents of this wiki above or you can explore the tree view to the left.

-You can access [any entry](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md) from this wiki super fast using [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.

-Aside from this wiki, I share [code snippets](https://code.nikitavoloboev.xyz) and build [Learn Anything](ideas/learn-anything.md).

-## Visualized

 Below are notes & their relations [visualized with Obsidian](https://twitter.com/nikitavoloboev/status/1271505869872803849).

 ![](https://i.imgur.com/EKipXdP.png)